USA Banner

 2. Publication and Sharing of Application Information

 Following the completion of the selection process and announcement of awards, MARAD intends to publish a list of all applications received along with the names of the applicant organizations and funding amounts requested.
-Except for the information properly marked as described in section H.1., MARAD may make application narratives publicly available or share application information within the Department or with other Federal agencies if MARAD determines that sharing is relevant to the respective program’s objectives.
+Except for the information properly marked as described in section J. 1.,

-By Order of the Maritime Administrator
+By Order of the Executive Director in lieu of the Administrator

 Questions?